TommasoBelluzzo/SystemicRisk/README.md

 ## Dataset

 Datasets must be built following the structure of default ones included in every release of the framework (see `Datasets` folder).
+Below a list of the supported Excel sheets and their respective content:

-The main one (`Datasets\Example_Large.xlsx`), based on the US financial sector, defines the following entities over a period of time ranging from `2002` to `2019`:
+The main dataset (`Datasets\Example_Large.xlsx`), based on the US financial sector, defines the following entities and data over a period of time ranging from `2002` to `2019` (both included):

 #### Benchmark Index: S&P 500